MaximeV1314/QuantumSimLite-Win-MacOS-Linux/README.md

 Happy Quantum Simulating!

 ## Version
+- 2.0 Add 2D simulatons
-- 1.1 Can now put the app in full screen (Current)
+- 1.1 Can now put the app in full screen
 - 1.0 Release of the application